When you are in care, you will have a special plan and regular meetings to review your situation.

 There are lots of ways that you can let your Independent Reviewing Officer know what you think before the LAC Review, for example: meeting with them, a phone call, an email, text, or letter.

-The Children In Care Council and the Independent Reviewing Officers have worked together and designed these LAC Review Consultation Forms.
-We hope that they will help you think about some of the things you may want to say.
-You can fill in the Consultation Form and email or post it to your Independent Reviewing Officer.
-Or you can use the Consultation Form to help you think about what you want to say.
+The Children In Care Council and the Independent Reviewing Officers have worked together and designed these LAC Review Forms.
+They can help you think about the things you may want to say.
+You can fill in the Review Form before your meeting and email or post it to your Independent Reviewing Officer, or use it to help you think about what you want to say before your meeting.

 What happens at a review?